jpt44/ml_malaria_detection/README.md

 0ac747cd-ff32-49bf-bc1a-3e9b7702ce9c.png: Sample wholeslide microscopy image.
 1 of 1328 wholeslide images in the dataset

-Final paper.pdf : the paper submitted for ECE 687 Pattern Recognition at Drexel University 2019 including comparitive analysis of this project and current state of the art
+Final paper.pdf : the paper submitted for ECE 687 Pattern Recognition at Drexel University 2019 including comparative analysis of this project and current state of the art

 NeuralClass.py: Contains the Artificial Neural Net (ANN) used in the NeuralN.py file.
 Created using Pytorch.